HNSW Vector Search with Filtering

 index.insert_batch(embeddings) # ~15,000 vec/s

-# ❌ Bad: One-by-one insert
+# Avoid: One-by-one insert

 for emb in embeddings:

-2. Contiguous Arrays
+2. Contiguous Arraysโ

-# ✅ Good: Contiguous float32 array
+# Good: Contiguous float32 array (insert_batch is zero-copy on these)

 embeddings = np.ascontiguousarray(data, dtype=np.float32)